--If extra meals or nights lodging are requested or required we will do our best to accommodate you.
-Please ask us about rates and availability at the lodge or ahead of time when making your reservation.
+-If extra meals or lodging are needed, ask us about rates and availability when making your reservation.

 -We have a hot tub, yoga studio and a massage therapist (at an additional cost).
 Cross-country skiing and phat tire/snow bikes are available for you at any time.
 Wi-Fi/internet, mobile phone service and satellite television are included at no extra cost.

 -Hard soled shoes and ski boots are not worn in the lodge.
-We provide Crocs for you or feel free to bring your own slippers or house shoes.
+We provide Crocs for you, or feel free to bring your own slippers.